joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/18/world/canada/ontario-wildfires-smoke-thunder-bay-canada.html

 **Thunderstorms Bring Threat of Flooding and Strong Winds to Northeast**\
-`Forecasters warned of winds over 70 miles per hour in New York City and Philadelphia.`\
+`Forecasters warned of winds over 70 miles per hour in New York City,  Philadelphia, Baltimore and Washington.`\
 https://www.nytimes.com/2026/07/18/weather/new-york-storms-updates.html

 **Mike Lindell Not Registered to Vote in Minnesota, Where He is Running for Governor**\